FOR 50 children with disabilities living in and around the town of Gomel in Belarus, the Mayflower Respite Centre has become their second home.

 In September 2004 the Mayflower Centre was officially opened by the British Ambassador, Brian Bennett.

-They were perhaps most moved by the speech given by Ludmilla, Head of the Autistic Association, who spoke on behalf of the parents, and summed up just what the Mayflower Centre is all about.
+The most moving part of the opening event was the speech given by Ludmilla, Head of the Autistic Association, who spoke on behalf of the parents, and summed up just what the Mayflower Centre is all about.

 “When my son was born, I had two choices.
 I could put him into an institution and throw his life away.
 Or I could keep him with me and throw my life away.
 I kept him with me, and we lived like twins, always together.